hannes/MonetDBLite/README.md

 dbCommit(con)
 ```

+Note how we wrap the two commands in a transaction using `dbBegin` and `dbCommit`.
+This creates all-or-nothing semantics.
 See the MonetDB documentation for details on [how to create a table](https://www.monetdb.org/Documentation/Manuals/SQLreference/Tables) and [how to perform bulk input](https://www.monetdb.org/Documentation/Manuals/SQLreference/CopyInto).